 Agility training is critical to your summer workout routine.
 Not only do agility exercises increase physical reaction time, but they also increase mental stimulation.
 The ability to think fast and change directions quickly is key to being effective on the court or field.

 Agility training enhances fast twitch fibers, which focus on the speed of muscular contractions.
 Practice hand-eye coordination and foot speed with tools such as an agility ladder, 6-12 inch hurdles, agility balls or cones.
 Regardless of which sport you are conditioning for, remember to incorporate both lateral and vertical movement in your drills.
 It is important to be able to react quickly on your toes in all directions.

 Strength training is equally as important as agility drills when it comes to your summer training.
 The best way to build muscle strength is by exhausting your muscles and constantly adapting your routine.

 Keep in mind strength training isolates slow twitch fibers to focus on endurance of the muscle, which can slow down your reaction time without a healthy balance of agility training.
 Be sure to mix up your routine!
 One day use machines designed to enhance leg strength, and the next day, hit the track or football field for sprints.
 Hint: Uphill sprints are great for engaging both slow and fast twitch fibers.

 The best way to increase your speed is with a hybrid training program.
-Men’s Fitness magazine suggests integrating physical training and agility training is key to more effective performance.
+Men’s Journal suggests integrating physical training and agility training is key to more effective performance.
 When speed and strength work together, it creates power.
 Power or explosiveness is how much force your muscles are able to exert quickly.